- What should I consider before I fill a prescription drug?

 Here are few things to keep in mind before you fill a prescription drug.

 - Use a pharmacy that is in your plan’s network and Preferred Generic drugs (when available) to lower your cost (see your cost now by using our Drug Pricing tool).
-Using mail-order for ongoing maintenance medication may also save you money.
+Using home delivery for ongoing maintenance medication may also save you money.

 - Some drugs may require your doctor to submit a prior authorization before they’re covered (See drugs that may require Prior Authorization in our Medication Guide).

 - Some drugs may be limited in the amount you can fill within thirty days, unless a special approval is obtained (see the Responsible Quantity Program in our Medication Guide).

 - For plans that cover brand name drugs, certain brand name drugs may not be covered or will cost you more unless you have tried the generic alternative first (see the Responsible Steps Program in our Medication Guide).

 - Many specialty drugs require a Prior Authorization and must be purchased from our Specialty Pharmacy network, to pay the lowest amount.
 Call Alliance Rx Walgreens Prime at 1-877-627-6337 or Caremark at 1-866-278-5108 for more information (see more about Specialty Drugs in our Medication Guide).